-As the world has become increasingly globalised it has also become increasingly straightforward for taxpayers to move their financial activities across the world.
+As the world has become increasingly globalised, it has also become increasingly straightforward for taxpayers to move their financial activities across the world.
 While this has brought great benefits, it has also provided the opportunity for taxpayers to look to hide their financial affairs from tax authorities in order to evade tax.
 While estimates vary, not least due to the inherent difficulties in calculating it, the amount of hidden wealth across the world is thought to be highly significant.
 This not only reduces the revenues available to provide necessary public services, but also risks undermining the public’s confidence in the tax system and globalisation itself, and damages the reputation of international financial centres.
-A multilateral response that ensures much closer linkages and working practices between tax authorities across the world provides for an effective response to address these risks, ensuring that tax authorities can, in effect, see across borders to ensure that all taxpayers pay the tax that is due.
+A multilateral response that ensures closer linkages and working practices between tax authorities across the world provides for an effective response to address these risks, ensuring that tax authorities can, in effect, "see across borders" to ensure that all taxpayers pay the tax that is due.

 The Global Forum provides a multilateral response to tackle offshore tax evasion.
-It brings together over 160 jurisdictions dedicated to improving transparency and the exchange of information for tax purposes.
+It brings together 171 jurisdictions dedicated to improving transparency and the exchange of information for tax purposes.
 It does this through promoting and ensuring the effective implementation of two complementary international standards, both of which provide for closer co-operation between tax authorities worldwide so that they can obtain information necessary to ensure tax compliance, such as on cross-border investments.

 The first standard agreed and implemented provides for the international exchange of information on request (EOIR), where a tax authority can request a particular piece of information to progress a tax investigation.